caktus/guidebook/source/margarita/upgrading.rst

    Replace the key and value in ``env.sls`` with the output of that command.

 #.
-For the github deploykey (if present) or any other multi-line values, it's better to copy the
+For the github deploy key (if present) or any other multi-line values, it's better to copy the
    unencrypted key data to its own file, (named ``github_key.priv`` in this example), remove any indentation, and then run: